Here’s a look at some of the most anticipated hospitality developments and updates in Park City.

 Renovations to the resort include the hotel lobby, game room, meeting space and more, with the addition of an outdoor venue that accommodates 150 people.
 Indoor meeting space improvements include upgraded permanent AV options, sound system, lighting and décor.

 Clear on Black President & CEO Carl Ross spoke to the design of the newly updated property, noting that, “Given the lifestyle, cosmopolitan vibe of the Hyatt Centric brand, we needed to balance the authentic, casual feel the staff embodies with the modern amenities demanded by today’s meeting planners.
 As a result, the property emerges as a hip, yet unpretentious modern lodge.”

 A New Development of Mixed-Use Event Space

-With the Sundance Institute and the Kimball Art Center as its anchor partners, the Park City Arts & Culture District is scheduled to break ground spring of 2019.
+With the Sundance Institute and the Kimball Art Center as its anchor partners, the Park City Arts & Culture District's development continues to progress.

 Located in the Bonanza Park area, the Sundance Institute and Kimball Art Center will be headquartered in this new mixed-use district.

 Potential amenities include a café and 300-seat theater in the Sundance Institute building, galleries and studios in the Kimball Art Center and retail, dining and event space at the Park City Facility.